-Science 8 is a course designed to introduce students to astronomy, chemistry, and physics.
+SCIENCE Middle School Regular/ Advanced Requirement: Current Teacher Recommendation Science 8 is a course designed to introduce students to astronomy, chemistry, and physics.
 Students will also be challenged to think critically and evaluate new information using the scientific method to complete a major group project.
 The teacher will combine the use of texts, labs, games, notes, instructional media, with the Christian principles taught in the Bible.
 By the end of the course students will be able to identify major concepts and terms related to each individual discipline.
+All courses are a length of two semesters unless otherwise specified.
+Honors and AP courses need teacher recommendation.
+Dual Credit courses need counselor recommendation.